Mirishiki99/Larhe/README.md

 # CHRISTIAN KENT GUCELA
-## 5 dislikes-Junkfoods,Car-crashed,Plane-Crashed,Jumpingin the cliff,Eating hot Foods
+## What did the mermaid wear to her math class?
+An algae bra

 ### Ramirez   Exclamador